Mario & Luigi: Paper Jam: Reception

-Mario & Luigi: Paper Jam received "generally positive reviews" according to review aggregator Metacritic, scoring a 76/100 on the site based on 76 reviews.
-The game sold 49,000 copies in Japan in its debut month, equivalent to half the sales of the prior game, Mario & Luigi: Dream Team.
+Mario & Luigi: Paper Jam received "generally favorable reviews" according to review aggregator website Metacritic, scoring a 76/100 on the site based on 76 reviews.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 54% of critics.
+In Japan, four critics from Famitsu gave the game a total score of 33 out of 40.
+The game sold 49,000 copies in Japan in its debut week, equivalent to half the sales of the prior game, Mario & Luigi: Dream Team.
+As of 2022 the game has sold 1.08 million copies worldwide.

 Among critics, combat was most positively received, mainly due to its use of new Paper Mario elements to keep it engaging.
 GamesRadar+ review Alex Jones commented that Paper Mario refreshed combat in-game, especially for series veterans, and while Kyle Hilliard of Game Informer felt that a third character made things cumbersome at certain times, battles were never entirely unmanageable or unfair.
 GameSpot's Miguel Concepcion considered the game's combat "worthy of the attention", and how the addition of new paper enemies made each battle a new experience.
 Jared Petty, writing for IGN, found the battle system to be an in-depth experience, and each battle utilized a different element to keep the new additions from becoming overwhelming.
 Janine Hawkins of Polygon enjoyed the unique trio attacks, but the button requirements to fulfill were oftentimes too difficult and relied too much on memorization.
-Both Jones and Nintendo Life's Conor McMahon found amiibo use to be effective, although McMahon' warned that they would be used often and having it on hand while playing was vital.
-Hilliard appreciated the added collectible value the cards brought, especially how they had functionality when in combat, while McMahon positively compared the card system to similar RPG features found in Paper Mario: The Thousand Year Door.
+Both Jones and Nintendo Life's Conor McMahon found Amiibo use to be effective, although McMahon' warned that they would be used often and having it on hand while playing was vital.
+Hilliard appreciated the added collectible value the cards brought, especially how they had functionality when in combat, while McMahon positively compared the card system to similar RPG features found in Paper Mario: The Thousand-Year Door.